 By car: To get to the Furnace Pond by car, take the M23 and follow the sign for Nymans Garden.
 This takes you through the village of Handcross.
 Go past the entrance to the garden and continue on the road to the village of Staplefield.
 As you enter the village, fork right beside the green in the direction Slaugham, Warninglid.
 At a crossroads at the far side of the green, turn right on the Slaugham Road.
 The road goes beneath the A23 road to Slaugham.
 Continue straight on through this attractive village to a cross-roads with a major road where there is a lake, popular with anglers.
-There are parking areas beside the road on the right, ahead by the lakeside, and, failing that, straight ahead on the right.
+There are parking areas beside the road on the right.